 Monitoring Officer Investigation

-Where the subject member does not agree the resolution and / or sanctions, the Monitoring Officer will make a decision on what, if any, further action should be taken.
-This could include referral for independent investigation (see below).
+Where the subject member does not agree the resolution and / or sanctions, the MO will make a decision on what, if any, further action should be taken.
+This could include referral for independent investigation (see No.5 below).

 Where action such as training or referral to the political group leaders or the town / parish council would be the most appropriate way to address the issues raised by the complainant or where the councillor has already provided or expressed a willingness to offer a satisfactory remedy to the complaint.

 - Less serious complaints where the councillor wishes to put their actions right

 - A general breakdown in relationships at the Council where other action such as mediation might help